jsmolka/blog/content/posts/9971-hamburgers/index.md

 ![](img/heartrate.png "Average heart rate [bpm]")

 After one year, I got myself a heart rate monitor and a power meter.
 The continuous decrease in heart rate is a good representation of my fitness increase.
 It averages to 133 bpm, with a measured maximum of 190 bpm.
-The peak in February 2025 coincided with my comeback from the knee injury, a vacation in Spain where I pushed quite hard in a detrained state.
+The peak in February 2025 coincided with the comeback from my knee injury, a vacation in Spain where I pushed quite hard despite being in a detrained state.

 ![](img/watts.png "Average power [W]")